kdrag0n/kdrag0n.dev/content/terms-of-service.md

 draft: false
 ---

 This document details how you may use this website, related properties, and content.
 Please read it carefully before using our services, along with the [Privacy Policy]({{< relref "privacy-policy" >}}).
-We may also refer to this agreement as the End-User License Agreement.
+If you do not fully understand and agree to both this document ("Terms of Service") and the Privacy Policy, you may not use any of our services.
+We may also refer to this document as the End-User License Agreement.

 The terms in this document apply to the following properties: